 Superseding the Minoans in the later stages of the Bronze Age (1750-1050 BCE), the Mycenaeans became the dominant Greek culture, as well as the first advanced civilization on the mainland before completely vanishing from the world stage at the turn of the millennium.
 Today, the monolithic marvels of Mycenae and Tiryns tell the staggering tale of their former height.

 At a time when most of Europe still dwelled in darkness, the light shone bright in Hellas.
 First held by the Minoans, the torch of civilization was subsequently passed on to the Mycenaeans who established one of the most sophisticated societies of their time.
-Trade flourished, and kings and queens resided in luxurious palaces, lavishly ornamented with colourful murals and mosaics, their settlements shielded by colossus walls so monumental the Greeks later believed them to be erected by Cyclopes.
-Their remains were laid out in massive underground tombs, filled with the finest art and most intricate metalwork, that were to grant them safe passage to the afterlife.
+Trade flourished and kings and queens resided in luxurious palaces, lavishly ornamented with colourful murals and mosaics, their settlements shielded by colossal walls so monumental the Greeks later believed them to be erected by Cyclopes.
+Their mortal remains were laid out in enormous underground tombs filled with the finest art and most intricate metalwork for the afterlife.

 However, when the Mycenaeans perished in the cataclysmic events of the Bronze Age collapse, their legacy drifted into the realm of legends.
 For the people who ultimately emerged from the obscurity of the region’s Dark Age, the Mycenaeans were larger than life and the period of their reign became known as the “Age of Heroes”, not only setting the stage for Homer’s great epics Iliad and Odyssey but Greek mythology as a whole.

-Whether the fanciful extend of these stories is to be believed is one thing.
-The awe-inspiring (and very much tangible) existence of Mycenaean monumental structures is unquestionable though.
-Now, protected by UNESCO, the imposing remnants of these ancient metropolises allow a fascinating glimpse into this mythical period of human history.
+Whether these fanciful accounts are credible, remains questionable at best.
+The tangible existence of Mycenaean monumental structures is a fact.
+Now protected by UNESCO, these imposing remnants allow a fascinating glimpse into this mythical period of human history.

 MYCENAE

-Uniformly regarded as the most powerful and splendid of the Mycenaean cities, Mycenae was (according to legend) founded by none other than Perseus, son of the Greek Allfather Zeus and the beautiful Danaë.
-Although the true origin of the name has been lost to time, the Greek traveller Pausanias, who visited the site in the 2nd century BCE, gives the following explanations:
+Uniformly regarded as the most powerful and splendid of the Mycenaean cities, Mycenae was, according to legend, founded by none other than Perseus, son of the Greek Allfather Zeus and the beautiful Danaë.
+Although the true origin of the name has been lost, the Greek traveller Pausanias, who visited the site in the 2nd century BCE, gives the following explanation:

-Whatever the case, her secure location, perched on a rocky hill surrounded by rugged peaks and steep valleys, and the advantageous position enabling control of the local trade routes, paved her way of becoming the dominant Mycenaean settlement by the 14th century BCE.
+Whichever holds true, Mycenae’s secure and advantageous position along local trade routes paved her way of becoming the dominant Mycenaean settlement by the 14th century BCE.

-Unfortunately, besides the indomitable Cyclopean walls and the famous Lion Gate, few remains of the former citadel.
+Unfortunately, besides the indomitable Cyclopean walls and the reconstructed Lion Gate, little remains of the former citadel.
 However, during Mycenae’s heyday the palace featured the beautifully decorated megaron (the political, administrative, military, and economical centre of Mycenaean poleis), various shrines and temples (a rarity for Mycenaean sites), separate quarters for the different artisans and craftsmen, an underground cistern, and several administrative and commercial buildings.

-Today, the structural highlights lie beneath the surface though.
+Today, many of the structural highlights lie beneath the surface.

-The enormous tholos tombs, characterized by their imposing, elongated portals, and lofty beehive vaults, impress as much with their grandeur as with their architectural finesse.
-Designed as the final resting places for Mycenae’s royal families, the chambers are acoustic masterpieces, echoing the softest word and gentlest footstep (even with the dome collapsed!)
+The massive tholos tombs, characterized by their imposing, elongated portals and lofty beehive vaults, impress as much with their grandeur as with their architectural finesse.
+Designed as the final resting places for Mycenae’s royal families, the chambers are acoustic masterpieces echoing the softest word and gentlest footstep (even with the dome collapsed!).

-Three of these burial sites can be found within the archaeological park, while several smaller tombs rest undisturbed in the shade of the surrounding olive groves (for those seeking to go on a little Tomb Raider mission).
-Most stand derelict, however, one (pinned on Google Maps as Demon’s Grave) is in perfect condition.
-The grandest of the tombs, the illustrious sounding “Treasury of Atreus”, lies south of the site and can be visited as part of the archaeological park.
+Three of these ingenious burial sites can be found within the archaeological park, while several smaller tombs rest undisturbed in the shade of the surrounding olive groves (for those eager to go on a little Tomb Raider mission).
+Most stand ruinous, however, one is in perfect condition (pinned on Google Maps as Demon’s Grave).
+The grandest of the tombs, the illustrious sounding “Treasury of Atreus”, lies south of the site down the main road and can be visited as part of the archaeological park.

 HOW TO GET THERE

-During high season, buses go directly from Argos to the archaeological park, however, in off season you will get off in Fichti roughly four kilometres (45min) from the site.
+During high season, buses go directly from Argos to the archaeological park, however, in off season you will get off in Fichti roughly four kilometres (45min) west of Mycenae.

 If you don’t fancy walking the remainder of the way, you could arrange private transport or try to hitchhike.
 Most people driving towards the village of Mykines will head for the ruins so chances are high that someone will pick you up.